lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 #### The solution

 For foreign tax-exempt charitable organizations, their primary concern is identical to U.S. tax-exempt investors: they wish to avoid incurring <abbr>UBIT</abbr>.
 As such, the same blocker corporation structures (see [Figure 3A](#fig03a), [Figure 3B](#fig03b), and [Figure 3C](#fig03c)) that work for U.S. tax-exempt investors will also work for foreign tax-exempt charitable organizations.
-As a general rule, a fund sponsor can arrange for U.S. tax-exempt and foreign tax-exempt charitable organizations to use the same blocker corporation, parallel fund, or <abbr>AIV</abbr>.
+As a general rule, a fund sponsor can arrange for U.S. tax-exempt and foreign tax-exempt charitable organizations to use the same blocker corporation, parallel fund, or <abbr>AIV</abbr>, unless the <abbr>UBTI</abbr> generating portfolio investment is outside the U.S., in which case the foreign tax-exempt charitable organizations may be better off, from a tax perspective, investing directly in the portfolio investment.

 As I have already discussed the blocker corporation solution, I will not rehash it here.

 ### Foreign governments and sovereign wealth funds

 Ordinary income (dividends, interest, rents, and royalties) and capital gains earned by foreign governments and sovereign wealth funds are not taxed by the U.S. government.
 This broadly follows from the general principle of sovereign immunity, i.e. that one sovereign government does not have the power to tax another sovereign government.

 This general principle is subject to some limitations, of course.
 First, income derived by the foreign government or sovereign wealth fund from the conduct of commercial activities anywhere in the the world (known as <abbr title="Commercial Activity Income">CAI</abbr>) is not exempt from taxation.
 Second, income received from or proceeds from the disposition of an interest in a “controlled commercial entity” are not exempt from taxation.
-The <abbr>IRS</abbr> defines a “controlled commercial entity” as an entity that is engaged in commercial activities anywhere in the world where a foreign government either holds (directly or indirectly) 50% or more (by value or voting interest) in the entity or holds an interest in the entity that provides it with effective control over that entity.<sup><a href="" id=""></a></sup>
+The <abbr>IRS</abbr> defines a “controlled commercial entity” as an entity that is engaged in commercial activities anywhere in the world where a foreign government either holds (directly or indirectly) 50% or more (by value or voting interest) in the entity or holds an interest in the entity that provides it with effective control over that entity.<sup><a href="#fn28" id="fref28">28</a></sup>

+As a result of the former, foreign governments and sovereign wealth funds will be concerned to avoid investing (directly or indirectly) in flow-through entities that could seriously affect its tax status in the U.S.

 #### The solution